Concentration Camps Inspectorate: Inspectorate from 1934 to 1945

 In 1934, the CCI under Eicke was operating outward from Dachau.
 Changes and reorganization of the many camps were on the horizon.
-Under Eicke's direction, the smaller detention centers and punitive facilities throughout Germany were consolidated into five principle camps at Esterwegen, Lichtenburg, Moringen, Sachsenburg, and Dachau.
+Under Eicke's direction, the smaller detention centers and punitive facilities throughout Germany were consolidated into five principal camps at Esterwegen, Lichtenburg, Moringen, Sachsenburg, and Dachau.
 The SS camp guards of the CCI came from all walks of life; there were men, women, Germans, non-Germans, Protestants, Catholics, other religious faiths, elderly soldiers, young men, army conscripts, ideologues, sadistic killers, and those who treated inmates humanely.
 In 1936, the concentration camp guards and administration units were formally designated as the SS-Totenkopfverbände (Death's Head Troops; SS-TV).
 In April 1936, Eicke was named commander of the SS-Totenkopfverbände and the number of men under his command increased from 2,876 to 3,222; the CCI was also provided official funding through the Reich's budget office, and Eicke was allowed to recruit future troops from the Hitler Youth based on regional needs.

 The CCI's leader, Eicke, advocated for a tight-knit group.
 He also did his best to instill a sense of loyalty within the SS men assigned to the camps, encouraging "bombast, bravado, and deadly earnestness" in carrying out their duties.
 As the camps expanded into the mid-1930s, so did the number of personnel assigned to the CCI.
 Eicke's most important subordinate, beginning in 1936, was Richard Glücks.
 On 1 April 1936, Glücks was named by Eicke military chief of staff of the Inspector of the Wachverbände and later became Eicke's deputy.
 Many of the administrative duties at the CCI that Eicke preferred to ignore were assumed by Glücks, which over time led to his usurping significant amounts of authority; Glücks subsequent rise to prominence within the Nazi ranks had more to do with Eicke's "ineffectual management" of clerical responsibilities than Glücks' competence.